 How to Make Slow Cooker Zuppa Toscana

-While at first it might seem like there’s many steps for the Zuppa Toscana soup crockpot recipe, they all go quick and are super easy!
-You’ll need to brown the meat, add most of the ingredients to the crockpot, finish by adding the cream and kale after cooking, and then add the garnishes of choice.
+While at first, it might seem like there are many steps for the Zuppa Toscana soup crockpot recipe, they all go quickly and are super easy!
+You'll need to brown the meat, add most of the ingredients to the crockpot, finish by adding the cream and kale after cooking, and then add the garnishes of choice.

 If you don't have time to brown the meats in the morning, do it over the weekend before and freeze them until the day you plan to cook the Zuppa Toscana crock pot soup.